cahlan/youth-gospel-study-curriculum/weeks/week-2.md

 ### Reflection Questions

+What was my life like before my time on earth?
+What is God's plan for me?

 ### Study

 D&C 93:29; Acts 17:29; Moses 1:39; John 17:3; D&C 138:53-56; Moses 3:5; Abraham 3:22-26; Jeremiah 1:5